-Current CCTV camera technology is advanced and sophisticated, requiring specialist knowledge to install and set up correctly.
+Current CCTV camera technology is advanced and sophisticated, requiring specialist knowledge by a CCTV installer to install and set up correctly.
 There is a vast array of options, together with terminology that you may not have heard of before.
-So we decided to create this guide to help you understand CCTV cameras better when considering CCTV installation for your business.
+So we decided to create this guide to help you understand CCTV cameras better when considering home or business CCTV installation.
 If you need any help while reading this guide, please call us on 020 3282 0453

 When buying a camera system, many factors must be considered, for example how the system will be used, technical specifications and constraints of the environment into which the system is installed.
 Each section of the buyer’s guide below will inform you about the different aspects of cameras.

 The main function of a CCTV camera is to capture light and convert it into a video signal.
 At the core of a CCTV camera is a CCD sensor (Charge Coupled Device).
 This converts light into an electrical signal.
 Signal processing converts the electrical signal to a video signal that can be displayed on screen or recorded.

 The CCD is made up of optical detector integrated circuits that use semiconductors.
 The camera lens focuses light on the CCD image sensor.
 Photo diodes sense the image areas of light and dark and this results in an electrical charge in proportion to the level of light.
 A brighter area will result in a higher charge.
 The photo diodes form a matrix of rows and columns and are called picture cells or Pixels.
 The charge on the diodes are then processed.